AmyAmy/node-red-contrib-moving-average/README.md

 - "pop": Removes the oldest stored number.
 - "clear": Removes all stored numbers.
 - "count": Counts the number of currently stored numbers.
+- "min": Returns the minimum of the currently stored numbers.
+- "max": Returns the maximum of the currently stored numbers.

 The original payload is returned as payload_in.